usathyan/Couture/USER_MANUAL.md

 ## Understanding User Roles

-The system has two types of users with different permissions:
+The system has four types of users with different levels of access:

 ### Staff Members
 **Who they are**: Procurement team in Bangalore, general employees **What they can do**:
-- Record new saree purchases
+- Submit saree purchase requests (for approval)
 - Submit expense reports
 - View the saree catalog
 - Update their own profile

 **What they cannot do**:
-- Approve expenses
+- Approve procurement requests or expenses
 - View other people's expense reports
 - Access management reports

 ### Managers
-**Who they are**: Business owners, senior managers, financial controllers **What they can do**:
+**Who they are**: Department managers, team leaders **What they can do**:
 - Everything that Staff can do, plus:
+- Approve or reject procurement requests
+- Add additional costs during procurement approval
 - Approve or reject expense reports
 - View all expense reports from all staff
 - Access business summaries and reports

+### Partners
+**Who they are**: Business partners, senior executives **What they can do**:
+- Everything that Managers can do, plus:
+- See procurement requests across all managers
+- View expenses across all departments
+- Access company-wide reports and analytics

+### Administrators
+**Who they are**: System administrators, business owners **What they can do**:
+- Everything that Partners can do, plus:
+- Full system access and configuration
+- User management and role assignment
+- System maintenance and oversight

 ---